Honors in Science, Technology, and Society

 - Secure a faculty advisor and discuss plans for the proposed thesis project with the advisor well before the established application deadline.
 How do you find an advisor?
 The prior question is, what is your thesis topic?
 You may have a very specific idea or it may be vague.
 A thesis advisor will guide you in either case.
 You may have met a faculty member in a class and you can approach her or him for further discussions.
 Or you may know of other possibilities via word of mouth or from suggestions made by your concentration advisor.
 In either case, read up on their work and go talk to them.
 DO NOT LEAVE THIS UNTIL THE LAST MINUTE.
 Most faculty limit the number of theses they advise in any one year, so you should be setting this up during your junior year.

-- Prepare a thesis proposal of approximately 10 pages according to the Guidelines for Proposals outlined by the Program in Science and Society (see below) and outlining the major research questions and methods to be used.
+- Prepare a thesis proposal of approximately 5-10 pages according to the Guidelines for Proposals outlined by the Program in Science, Technology, and Society (see below) and outlining the major research questions and methods to be used.

-- Submit an application form and proposal to the Director of the Program in Science and Technology Studies by the established application deadline.
+- Submit an application form and proposal to the Director of the Program in Science, Technology, and Society by the established application deadline.
+For 2021-22, the application and proposal deadline is Friday, September 17.

 A proposal of approximately 5-10 pages crafted in consultation with your thesis advisor will help you define what you are doing (and why).